 Shawn Conner has served as Associate Director of International Partnerships at Indiana University since 2012.
-In this capacity, he ensures academic units and offices comply with relevant university policies when undertaking international activities, works closely with IU faculty and staff on the development of partnership agreements, manages graduate and faculty exchange programs, and facilitates institutional engagements in Latin America.
+In this capacity, he ensures academic units and offices comply with relevant university policies when undertaking international activities, works closely with IU faculty and staff on the development of partnership agreements, administers approximately 30 graduate and faculty exchange programs, and facilitates institutional engagements in Latin America.

 Previously, he was Associate Director of the Title VI Center for International Business Education and Research (CIBER) at the Kelley School of Business.
 In 2011, he published "Why CIBERs matter to the competitiveness of U.S. businesses in the 21st century" in Business Horizons, a response to proposed budgetary cuts to Title VI area studies programs by the U.S. Congress.

 Conner is active in NAFSA and the Association of International Education Administrators (AIEA) and presents regularly at regional and national conferences.
 He published an article on "Institutional Partnerships: Strategic Planning" with the American Council on Education in 2016.
 He has a forthcoming publication (Spring 2019) with NAFSA on “comprehensive” international partnerships.